syncfusion-content/winui-docs/winui/Rating/Customization.md

 ---
 layout: post
 title: Customization in WinUI Rating control | Syncfusion
-description: Learn here all about the customization features such as style, item size, read-only, and template in Syncfusion WinUI Rating (SfRating) control.
+description: Learn all about the customization features such as style, item size, read-only, and template in Syncfusion WinUI Rating (SfRating) control here.
 platform: WinUI
 control: SfRating
 documentation: ug